-We monitor chemicals that could be misused to produce illegal weapons, explosives or narcotics, tracking them through an internal system that flags suspicious orders or orders of sensitive products.
-These are only released once we have confirmed the existence of a (verified) end-user declaration.
+We monitor chemical substances that could be misused to produce illegal weapons, explosives or narcotics, tracking them through an internal system that flags suspicious orders or orders of sensitive products.
+These are released only once we have confirmed the existence of a verified end-user declaration.

 Supporting customers and patients

 To protect patients, the identity and authenticity of pharmaceuticals must be verifiable.
 We ensure this by rigorously implementing the requirements of the EU Falsified Medicines Directive.
-In February 2019, we started applying a unique serial number to the packaging of all the prescription medicines we commercialize in the European Union (Track and Trace).
-We also use this system in Colombia, Russia, the United States, Turkey Egypt, and other parts of the Middle East.
-In the coming years, we intend to roll out this system in all African countries as well as the rest of the Middle East.
-Plans are in place to implement it in Malaysia and Indonesia as well.
+We apply a unique serial number to the packaging of all the prescription medicines we commercialize in the European Union (Track and Trace).
+We also comply with similar government-stipulated systems in other countries around the world.

 In addition, we also pursue our own initiatives: